 Continue Your Instruction!

-Now that you’ve introduced equivalent fractions, you’re students are ready for independent practice.
+Now that you’ve introduced equivalent fractions, your students are ready for independent practice.
 Click on each image to learn more.

 Interactive Math Centers: These math slides are perfect for an interactive white board or Google Classroom assignment.
 Google Slides and PowerPoint versions are included.